Defalt-here/Input-Systems/README.md

 </ul>

 <h1>How to use</h1>
-Download all files and include "InputSystem.cpp" in your projects it will expose the neccasary functions
+Download all files and include "InputManager.cpp" in your projects it will expose the neccasary functions